 Lens Colors: Let’s Take a Deeper LookLens Colors in Polarized Sunglasses for Fishing: a Deeper Look

 If you're trying to choose the right lens color for fishing, we've put together an easy guide to understanding your options.
 This is a follow up to Lens Colors Do Matter for Fishing since we had numerous questions on the topic and people seem to be hungry for help in choosing the right polarized lenses for fishing on both sunny and cloudy days.

-To recap briefly: sunglasses lens colors do matter when you are fishing!
+To recap briefly: sunglasses lens colors absolutely matter when fishing!
 There appears to be widespread confusion and misunderstandings on the purpose of different lens colors.
 Can someone choose the “wrong lenses” in their favorite pair of sunglasses and still be a great angler?
 Definitely!
-However, if you are looking for that extra edge in spotting fish, then lens colors matter!
+However, if you are looking for that extra edge in spotting fish, lens colors matter!
 If your goal is to catch more fish, taking a hard look at your polarized lens color is a good place to start.

-At Breakline Optics, we believe all anglers can thrive on just two different lens tints in a good pair of polarized sunglasses: Copper lenses and Grey (Gray) lenses.
+At Breakline Optics, we believe all anglers can thrive on just two different lens tints in a good pair of polarized sunglasses: Copper (Amber) lenses and Grey (Gray) lenses.
 Additionally, you should factor in mirrored vs. non-mirrored lenses: what's best for fishing?

 Previously, we've explained that grey lenses (sometimes referred to as smoke) are darker and provide normal color recognition, while copper (sometimes called brown or amber) lenses block out blue light and therefore, increase your ability to recognize contrast in color.
 This contrast is what makes copper best for sight fishing: when you can see a contrast, you can more easily spot objects under water.